carolsc/carolsc/README.md

 - 👋 Hi, I’m @carolsc, nice to meet you!
-- 👀 I’m interested in Fullstack development.
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Java and JavaScript.
+- 🌱 I’m currently learning Python.
 - 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/carolcorrêa/
 <!---